noir-lang/book/src/language_concepts/functions.md

 # Functions

-Functions in Noir follow the same semantics of Rust, Noir does not support early returns.
+Functions in Noir follow the same semantics of Rust, though Noir does not support early returns.

 To declare a function the `fn` keyword is used.